*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 You can also buy it in various lengths from about 3 feet to well over 50 feet.
-Since that happens to be well within the 100 meters’ limit, this Cat6 Ethernet cable won’t give you any latency or interference issues as far as speed is concerned.
+Since that happens to be well within the 328-foot (100 meters) limit, this Cat6 Ethernet cable won’t give you any latency or interference issues as far as speed is concerned.

 Designed to support most home network needs, this cable is perfectly fine for home office use or even in small commercial office settings.

-In this case, Cat6a (“a” here standing for “augmented”) is a better cable than the original Cat6.
-It’s so much better than Cat5e and is capable of supporting twice as much bandwidth as Cat6 (that’s twice the maximum bandwidth).
+In this case, Cat6a (“a” here standing for “augmented”) is a better cable than the original Cat6 and is also capable of supporting twice as much bandwidth as Cat6.